16pixels-iitgn/photostation/README.md

 The metadata.csv file should have the following format:
 ```
 id,filename,photographer,title,description
-1,photo1.jpg,John Doe,Sunset at the Beach,A beautiful sunset captured at the beach
+1,photo1.jpg,John Doe,Sunset at the Beach,A beautiful sunset captured at the beach,date
 ```

 The gallery will automatically update when you refresh the page in development mode.
-For production, you'll need to redeploy the site.
+Upon push to github, the GitHub Actions workflow will build the site and deploy it to GitHub Pages.

 ## Deployment